 While they oversee that rules and regulations are being met on job sites, Safety Managers are still concerned with productivity.
 In fact, their work can help projects run more smoothly and save companies time and money in the long run, all while ensuring workers stay safe.

 “One of the biggest misconceptions about my job is that it hampers productivity,” says Odie J. Miller, CHST, a Safety Manager at Flatiron Construction.
 “The truth is that a job that is well planned runs smoother and has a more profitable bottom line.
 Injuries are expensive and disrupt production.
 It only makes sense to make safety an integral part of a plan for a project’s success, which we have done at Flatiron project to project.”

 3. The most important tool they use is… their brain.

 Like the title suggests, Safety Managers are part of a broader management team, making leadership and interpersonal skills a main part of the job.

 Reese Fortin, the Area Safety Manager at Sundt Construction, adds that “successful safety managers must have the ability to influence others” on the job site.

 “Our job as safety managers is not to make people follow safety procedures, but to influence them to appreciate safety,” says Fortin.

 On top of managing day-to-day operations, they work with diverse workers and personalities to meet their unique needs and concerns.
 So, Safety Managers use a clear mind to make judgments for the benefit and safety of each worker at a company.

-“Sure, we have our policies, procedures, checklists, task hazard analysis, behavioral observations, and a whole cadre of safety tools we use in the performance of our duties, but at the end of the day, it is that ‘trusted advisor’ role and interpersonal relationships that really makes the difference,” says Franklin.
+“Sure, we have our policies, procedures, checklists, task hazard analysis, behavioral observations, and a whole cadre of safety tools we use in the performance of our duties, but at the end of the day, it is that ‘trusted advisor’ role and interpersonal relationships that really make the difference,” says Franklin.